 What are the program prerequisite requirements?

-Program prerequisites and requirements can be found here (link to OESH degree plan).
-Other questions can be directed to the Program director, Dr. Julie King at firstname.lastname@example.org.
+You can read all about the program prerequisites and requirements here.
+Other questions can be directed to the Program director, Dr. Julie King at email@example.com.